caroseca/troubled_waters/README.md

 mitigation strategy produced by targeted funding.

 ### Instructions for Use:
 1. Download each individual Jupyter notebook.
-Depending on when this code is accessed, you may have to re-download data sets:
+Depending on when this code is accessed, you may have to re-download data sets:<br>
     a.
 USGS Water Quality Portal: https://www.waterqualitydata.us/ <br>
     b.
 USA Spending: https://www.usaspending.gov/search <br>
     c.
 Edis ArcGIS: https://hub.arcgis.com/datasets/esri::usa-counties/explore <br>